 Reconciling your accounts is the process of matching the balances in your records to the information on a bank statement.
 Comparing your internal records against your monthly statements from external sources (such as your bank, credit card etc) is important for the financial health of your business.
 This is a process that will flag up any mistakes, discrepancies, or a potential fraud in your figures.

-These reconciliations typically take place at the end of every month when the bank sends over your company’s bank statements.
+Reconciliating typically takes place at the end of every month when the bank sends over your company’s bank statements.
 These statements will include the bank’s starting cash balance, transactions, and the end cash balance.
 Accounting software not only makes these checks easier to undertake but gives you the confidence to carry them out as often as you need.

 Any basic accounting software package should be able to generate reports from your figures.
 This might be on your sales orders, returns, and purchases from any financial period.
 Having these reports not only become a powerful way of driving KPI’s, but allow you to keep control over the most important areas of your business.

 An example of some of these reports might include: